How to Fix "THE TABLET DRIVER WAS NOT FOUND" Error When Using Wacom Tablet in Windows 10

 The Roll Back Driver feature enables you to uninstall the currently installed driver of a hardware device and then install the previously installed driver.
 This feature is typically used when the latest or newest drivers are not working properly.

 The latest/updated drivers are usually better and include improvements on previous versions.
 Updated drivers can, however, sometimes cause problems rather than fix them.

 The Roll Back Driver feature allows you to simply uninstall the current driver and replace it with a previous version within a few mouse clicks.
 To roll back Wacom tablet drivers, access Device Manager by typing "device manager" in Search and click the "Device Manager" result to open it.

 In the Device Manager window, you will see a list of hardware devices attached to the computer.
 Find "Human Interface Devices" and expand it, right-click the Wacom Tablet, and select "Properties" from the contextual menu.

-In the display adapter properties window, go to "Driver" tab and click the "Roll Back Driver" button.
+In the display adapter properties window, go to the "Driver" tab and click the "Roll Back Driver" button.
 Follow the instructions.
-If the button is greyed and you are not able to click it, a previous driver version has not been installed for this device.
+If the button is greyed and you cannot click it, a previous driver version has not been installed for this device.
 See if this fixes the "THE TABLET DRIVER WAS NOT FOUND" error.